 13. Craft content that aligns with your recipients’ interests

-Stephen Taylor, Director of Communications of WISER Systems, Inc. believes that creating email content that your recipients care about will make your email worthy of a spot in the inbox.
+Stephen Taylor, Director of Communications of WISER Systems, Inc., believes that creating email content your recipients care about will make your email worthy of a spot in the inbox.

 14. Mention a common contact

-I check them out on LinkedIn and let them know in the email that ‘I see we also have # connections in common’ to make me seem more familiar to them.
-Then I explain why I would like to connect to bridge the intro and suggest we set up a call at their convenience
+I check them out on LinkedIn and tell them in the email that ‘I see we also have # connections in common’ to make me seem more familiar.
+Then, I explain why I would like to connect to bridge the intro and suggest we set up a call at their convenience,” Paige Arnof-Fenn, Founder & CEO of Mavens & Moguls, shares.

 15. Hit your customers’ pain point

-It is necessary to uncover your customers’ pain points to position your service or product as the solution in both marketing and sales.
+Uncovering your customers’ pain points is necessary to position your service or product as the solution in both marketing and sales.
 However, no customer is the same.
-That is why you have to figure out your prospects’ pain points and tailor your pitch there.
+That is why you must figure out your prospects’ pain points and tailor your pitch.

 Email open rate differs across all industries.
 However, the average email marketing benchmark (open rate) is 18.0%, based on data provided by Campaign Monitor.